-Livestock, primarily raising sheep and cattle, has been a way of life for Ramah Navajos for many generations.
-While the community cherishes the support of livestock and ranching, the grazing and farm lands also have inherent aesthetic appeal offering beautiful vistas.
+Livestock, primarily raising sheep and cattle, has been a way of life for Ramah Navajos for generations.
+While the community cherishes the support of livestock and ranching, the grazing farmlands also have inherent aesthetic appeal offering beautiful vistas.
 Any loss of agricultural land and the farming/ranching tradition can lead to loss of character, identity, and a way of life within a striking area.